DoktorBog/Bswap/README_nav.md

 # Bswap Navigation

-This module uses the experimental **Navigation 3** API across platforms with a shared `Navigator` implementation.
+This module uses `navigation-compose` on Android and a simple state driven router on Desktop and Web.

 ```
 OnboardingWelcomeScreen --start--> ChoosePathScreen